Redesigning Enable Medicine’s Data Upload Journey

 With a full set of proven UIs, front-end developers helped determine feasibility of the proposed designs and how we could streamline the UI for scalable implementation.

-Key changes at this stage
+Key callouts at this stage

 • All sections were structurally and stylistically streamlined (as much as possible) to reuse code, cutting down implementation time.